aurelia/site-generator/lib/app/docs/api/loader/index.md

 #### Properties

 * `address: string` - The address of the template that this entry represents.
-* `dependencies: TemplateDependency` - The dependencies of the associated template.
+* `dependencies: ` - The dependencies of the associated template.
 Dependencies are not available until after the template is loaded.
 * `factory: any` - Gets the factory capable of creating instances of this template.
 * `factoryIsReady: boolean` - Indicates whether the factory is ready to be used to create instances of the associated template.
 * `resources: Object` - Sets the resources associated with this entry.